SignalK/node-red-embedded/README.md

 ## signalk-notification

 Input that sends a message when a notification is received.
 Configuration allows messages for a specific notification or any notification.
 The notification state can also be specified.
-Payload will be the notificatiob path and value.
+Payload will be the notification path and value.

 ```
 {